wrmoulton/JediTrainerVR/README.md

 - Implemented Force Powers:
   - Force Wave (3)
   - Force Heal (4)
   - Force Foresight by allowing the player to see what the enemy path will be(5)
+       - Note about this is that its hard to see in the video, but a transparent droid is shown where the enemy will travel
   - Call the Force from All Jedi (6)
 - Designed and implemented:
   - Health meter